Aminebenmansour/AutoRecon/README.md

 >
 >\- Tib3rius (rooted 5/5 exam hosts)

 > I highly recommend anyone going for their OSCP, doing CTFs or on HTB to checkout this tool.
-Been using defansy on HTB for a month before using it over on the PWK labs and it helped me pass my OSCP exam.
+Been using defensy on HTB for a month before using it over on the PWK labs and it helped me pass my OSCP exam.
 If you're having a hard time getting settled with an enumeration methodology I encourage you to follow the flow and techniques this script uses.
 It takes out a lot of the tedious work that you're probably used to while at the same time provide well-organized subdirectories to quickly look over so you don't lose your head.
 The manual commands it provides are great for those specific situations that need it when you have run out of options.
 It's a very valuable tool, cannot recommend enough.
 >
 >\- d0hnuts (rooted 5/5 exam hosts)

-> defansy is not just any other tool, it is a recon correlation framweork for engagements.
+> defensy is not just any other tool, it is a recon correlation framweork for engagements.
 This helped me fire a whole bunch of scans while I was working on other targets.
 This can help a lot in time management.
 This assisted me to own 4/5 boxes in pwk exam!
 Result: Passed!
 >
 >\- Wh0ami (rooted 4/5 exam hosts)

-> The first time I heard of defansy I asked whether I actually needed this, my enumeration was OK...
+> The first time I heard of defensy I asked whether I actually needed this, my enumeration was OK...
 I tried it with an open mind and straight away was a little floored on the amount of information that it would generate.
 Once I got used to it, and started reading the output I realized how much I was missing.
 I used it for the OSCP exam, and it found things I would never have otherwise found.
-I firmly believe, without defansy I would have failed.
+I firmly believe, without defensy I would have failed.
 It's a great tool, and I'm very impressed what Tib3rius was able to craft up.
 Definitely something I'm already recommending to others, including you!
 >
 >\- othornew

-> defansy helped me save valuable time in my OSCP exam, allowing me to spend less time scanning systems and more time breaking into them.
+> defensy helped me save valuable time in my OSCP exam, allowing me to spend less time scanning systems and more time breaking into them.
 This software is worth its weight in gold!
 >
 >\- TorHackr

 > The magical tool that made enumeration a piece of cake, just fire it up and watch the beauty of multi-threading spitting a ton of information that would have taken loads of commands to execute.
-I certainly believe that by just using defansy in the OSCP exam, half of the effort would already be done.
+I certainly believe that by just using defensy in the OSCP exam, half of the effort would already be done.
 Strongly recommended!
 >
 >\- Arman (solved 4.5/5 exam hosts)